Effective Date: January 1, 2020

 Applicants from non–CAA-accredited programs (e.g., PhD programs, internationally educated, etc.) with a doctoral degree and audiology coursework will have their application evaluated by the CFCC to determine substantial equivalence to a clinical doctoral degree program accredited by the CAA.
 Individuals educated outside the United States or its territories must submit official transcripts and evaluations of their degrees and courses to verify equivalency.
 These evaluations must be conducted by credential evaluation services agencies recognized by the National Association of Credential Evaluation Services (NACES).
 Evaluations must (a) confirm that the degree earned is equivalent to a U.S. clinical doctoral degree, (b) show that the coursework is equivalent to a CAA-accredited clinical doctoral program, (c) include a translation of academic coursework into the American semester-hour system, and (d) indicate which courses were completed at the graduate level.

-Applicants for certification must have acquired knowledge and developed skills in the professional areas of practice as identified in Standards II A–F, as verified in accordance with Standard III.
+Applicants for certification must have acquired knowledge and developed skills in the professional areas of practice as identified in Standards II-A through II-F, as verified in accordance with Standard III.

 Implementation: The knowledge and skills identified in this standard, although separated into areas of practice, are not independent of each other.
 The competent practice of audiology requires that an audiologist be able to integrate across all areas of practice.
-Therefore, assessments used to verify knowledge and skills acquisition must require that the candidate for certification demonstrate integration of the knowledge and skills found in Standards II A – F below.
+Therefore, assessments used to verify knowledge and skills acquisition must require that the candidate for certification demonstrate integration of the knowledge and skills found in Standards II-A through II-F below.
+Refer to the list of acceptable coursework for further details.

 Applicant has demonstrated knowledge of: